marsch/Microservices/README.md

 ## Organization
 - Each workgroup has at least one **status call** every two weeks
 - **Every Committer** must attend the status call
-- Each workgroup has one leader - this leader is elected every 6 month by all decision makers whitin the workgroup(re-election possible)
+- Each workgroup has one leader - this leader is elected every 6 month by all Committers within the workgroup(re-election possible)
 - Decisions within a workgroup are made by the Committers on democratic basis (unanimity)
 - Contributors contribute to the projects but do not have a vote
 - Contributors can apply to get a vote and become a Committer